MdrnDme/douche_tracker/README.md

 ## Configuration

 ### Privacy and Security
-This application prioritizes user privacy and data security:
+This application prioritizes reporter safety and anonymity:

-1. All incident reports are encrypted locally before transmission
+1. All ICE activity reports are encrypted locally before transmission
-2. Reporter identities are protected through secure anonymization
+2. Reporter identities are completely anonymized
-3. Data is stored with zero-knowledge architecture where possible
-4. Geographic data is fuzzy-matched to prevent exact location tracking
+3. Location data is fuzzy-matched to protect exact reporting locations
+4. No personal information is stored or transmitted
+5. App can be used without creating accounts or providing identifying information

 ### Required iOS Permissions
-- Location Services (for incident mapping)
+- Location Services (for ICE activity mapping)
-- Push Notifications (for community alerts)
+- Push Notifications (for proximity alerts)
-- Camera (for evidence documentation)
+- Camera (for documenting ICE presence)
-- Secure Enclave (for identity verification)
+- Background App Refresh (for real-time alerts)

-## Ethical Framework
+## Usage Guidelines

-This platform operates under strict ethical guidelines:
+This platform operates under strict safety guidelines:

 **What This Is:**
-- A tool for documenting verifiable harmful behavior
+- A tool for documenting ICE enforcement activity
-- A system for protecting vulnerable community members
+- A community safety and awareness system
-- A way to identify patterns that might otherwise go unnoticed
+- A way to track patterns of ICE operations
-- A platform for informed community decision-making
+- A platform for informed decision-making about personal safety

 **What This Is Not:**
-- A tool for harassment or vigilante justice
+- A tool for harassment or interference with law enforcement
-- A platform for unsubstantiated accusations
+- A platform for unverified or false reports
-- A system for settling personal disputes
+- A system for encouraging illegal activity
-- A way to bypass proper legal or administrative channels
+- A way to obstruct legitimate law enforcement operations

-All reports must be:
+All reports should be:
-- Factual and verifiable
+- Factual observations of ICE activity
-- Related to community harm
+- Submitted to help community safety
-- Submitted in good faith
-- Accompanied by appropriate evidence where possible
+- Based on direct observation when possible
+- Focused on operational patterns, not individuals

 ## Contributing

-Community-driven development is essential for this project.
+Community safety depends on accurate information.
 When contributing:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/CommunityProtection`)
+2. Create a feature branch (`git checkout -b feature/SafetyEnhancement`)
 3. Ensure your code follows privacy-first principles
 4. Test thoroughly on iOS devices
 5. Submit a pull request with detailed documentation

 ## Legal Disclaimer

-This software is provided for legitimate community protection purposes.
+This software is provided for community awareness and safety purposes.
 Users are responsible for:
-- Ensuring compliance with local laws regarding privacy and data collection
+- Ensuring compliance with local laws regarding information sharing
-- Using the platform ethically and in good faith
+- Using the platform to enhance community safety, not obstruct law enforcement
-- Understanding that this tool supplements, but does not replace, proper legal channels
+- Understanding this tool provides information, not legal advice
-- Maintaining appropriate evidence standards for any reports
+- Reporting accurate information to the best of their ability

 ## Support

-For technical support or ethical guidance:
+For technical support:
 - Open an issue in the repository
-- Review the community guidelines
+- Review the usage guidelines
-- Consult the ethical framework documentation
+- Check the privacy documentation

 ---

-Built for communities that refuse to tolerate those who hide behind masks while making spaces unsafe for others.
+Built for communities that deserve transparency about enforcement activities in their neighborhoods.